dsd993/CondensateMaterialProperties_Simulations_Analysis/MeanSquaredDisplacement/README.md

 * The parameter 'NumberofInnerMonomers' in the parameter text file gives the user the flexibility to choose the number of inner monomers in a polymer chain.
 For example, if the number of monomers in a polymer chain is 50, 10 inner monomers will be selected as 5 each on either side of the central monomer in each polymer chain when specified.
 For COM MSD, all the monomers in a polymer chain will be selected.

+### Code usage

+Use the code on the dump files given inside the folder dumpTraj for testing.
+For convenience, the parameter file is already filled for direct usage.

 ### Compile and run the C++ code as below

 * If using a GCC compiler: